telliott99/MyJava/arraylist.rst

     4

 But that's it.
-There is no way to sort, or reverse, and such an array can only hold primitive types, not objects, with the exception of Strings.
-The size (length) is fixed and cannot be altered.
+There is no built-in way to sort the list, or reverse it.
+Such an array can only hold primitive types, not objects, with the exception of Strings.
+The length (size) is fixed and cannot be altered.
 Finally, one can crash the program by attempting to access an invalid index.

 Consider this code, which is *almost* correct: